TheAoxomoxoa/Zennia/README.md

 ##### To Do:
 - To Remove:
-	- Full Mana/HP Gain on Level Up
-	- Logout in PZ after combat without waiting for combat lock.
+	- All done for now.

 - To Add:
-	- 5 Slot Quiver
 	- Monster Level System (Based on difficulty and without bonus attribution to attack, defense, speed and experience)

+- Done:
+	- Removed:
+		- Ability to logoff in a PZ zone while combat locked.
+		- Full health & mana on level up.
+	- Added:
+		- 5 slot quiver.